Space debris: Debris growth

-In the 2009 European Air and Space Conference, University of Southampton researcher Hugh Lewis predicted that the threat from space debris would rise 50 percent in the next decade and quadruple in the next 50 years.
+In the 2009 CEAS European Air and Space Conference, University of Southampton researcher Hugh Lewis predicted that the threat from space debris would rise 50 percent in the next decade and quadruple in the next 50 years.
 As of 2009, more than 13,000 close calls were tracked weekly.

 A 2011 report by the U.S. National Research Council warned NASA that the amount of orbiting space debris was at a critical level.
-According to some computer models, the amount of space debris "has reached a tipping point, with enough currently in orbit to continually collide and create even more debris, raising the risk of spacecraft failures".
+According to some computer models, the amount of space debris "has reached a tipping point, with enough currently in orbit to continually collide and create even more debris, raising the risk of spacecraft failures."
 The report called for international regulations limiting debris and research of disposal methods.